ErskineR7/reSQL/README.md

 # reSQL
-A homework example of SQL programming.
+A few homework examples of SQL programming.

+By this portion of the semester we were working on procedures, functions, and transactions.